-In his procedural epistemology, [38]suggests viewing the process of belief justification as a dynamic, evolving, sometimes non-terminating, process.
-Its core hypothesis is that, most of the time, the human mind has not enough resource to compute all the implications some new candidate belief would have in the set of the already accepted (because to some extent already justified) beliefs to be able to genuinely warrant or reject it.
+In his procedural epistemology, Pollock38 suggests viewing the process of belief justification as a dynamic, evolving, sometimes non-terminating, process.
+Its core hypothesis is that, most of the time, the human mind does not have enough resources to compute all of the implications some new candidate belief would have in the set of the already accepted (because to some extent already justified) beliefs to be able to genuinely warrant or reject it.
 This is the reason why most of our justified beliefs are not completely warrantable.
-They are said to be "defeasable": at any time, during our life, i.e. during our new interactions with others and with the environment, most of our beliefs can be replaced by their contrary or by other different beliefs.

-"In particular, beliefs can be defeated by further reasoning, and may later be reinstated by defeating their defeaters.
+They are said to be 'defeasable': at any time, during our life, i.e. during our new interactions with others and with the environment, most of our beliefs can be replaced by their contrary or by other different beliefs.
+'In particular, beliefs can be defeated by further reasoning, and may later be reinstated by defeating their defeaters.
 So beliefs may cycle in and out of the set of justified beliefs many times as reasoning progresses.
-A belief is only warranted if the cycling eventually stops and the belief subsequently remains justified" ([38], 20-21.)
+A belief is only warranted if the cycling eventually stops and the belief subsequently remains justified.'
+(Pollock,38, pp.20-21)